-Do you have a fantastic Australian Shepherd puppy and want to know when he becomes an adult dog?
+Do you have a fantastic Australian Shepherd puppy and want to know when he will become an adult dog?
 Puppies reach maturity between 12 and 24 months of age.
-This process largely depends on a variety of factors including the breed, socialization, and size of the dog.
+This process largely depends on various factors, including the breed, socialisation, and dog size.

 Your Australian Shepherd puppy will be fully grown at 12-15 months.
-During this period you will have to switch from puppy formula to adult dog food.
-It’s worth mentioning that this transition should be gradual to give your dog enough time to get used to new food physically and mentally.
-Working Aussies usually need to consume at least 1,400 calories per day to stay healthy and energetic.
+You will have to switch from puppy formula to adult dog food during this period.
+It’s worth mentioning that this transition should be gradual to give your dog enough time to get used to the new food physically and mentally.
+Working Aussies usually consume at least 1,400 calories daily to stay healthy and energetic.

 Feeding Your Senior Australian Shepherd

-You should switch your Aussie to senior dog food when he reaches the age of 8 or 9 years.
-At this age, the dog still needs food rich in protein that is ideal for his muscles.
+You should switch your Aussie to senior dog food when he is 8 or 9 years old.
+The dog still needs protein-rich food ideal for his muscles at this age.
 Senior Aussies need less energy.
-They are usually not as active as they used to be.
+They are usually less active than they used to be.
 And the amount of fat they consume should be lower as well.
-A senior dog has a weaker digestive system that can’t break down fat the right way.
-In his senior years, an Australian Shepherd should consume no more than 700 calories per day.
+A senior dog has a weaker digestive system that can’t break down fat correctly.
+In his senior years, an Australian Shepherd should consume no more than 700 calories daily.

-It’s also extremely important to provide your dog with the necessary amount of chondroitin and glucosamine to support his bones and joints.
-These compounds occur naturally in cartilage that functions as a cushion between the dog’s bones and joints.
+It’s also essential to provide your dog with chondroitin and glucosamine to support your bones and joints.
+These compounds are naturally occurring in cartilage.
 Glucosamine and chondroitin can be found in bovine and shark cartilage.
 Plus, there are supplements manufactured in a lab.

-No artificial flavors, colouring, or preservatives, only the best food for Australian Shepherd!
+No artificial flavours, colouring, or preservatives, only the best food for Australian Shepherds!

-Artificial ingredients add no nutritional value to dog food and can sometimes store chemicals that will harm your dog’s health.
-Some brands might use them to create colourful dog food with a stronger smell and taste to entice a dog’s appetite, but they are not necessary and should be avoided.
-That’s why you should only choose the best food for your Australian Shepherd which doesn’t have any toxic ingredients.
+Artificial ingredients add no nutritional value to dog food and can sometimes store chemicals that harm your dog’s health.
+Some brands might use them to create colourful dog food with a more pungent smell and taste to entice a dog’s appetite.
+Still, they are not necessary and should be avoided.
+That’s why you should only choose the best food for your Australian Shepherd, which has no toxic ingredients.

 Artificial preservatives are very often added to dog food.
 The manufacturers use these chemical substances to extend the shelf life of the dog food.
-However, preservatives can be extremely harmful to your dog.
-If consumed regularly, these chemicals may cause serious health problems including irregular bowel movements, depression, and skin and coat issues.
+However, preservatives can be highly harmful to your dog.
+If consumed regularly, these chemicals may cause serious health problems, including irregular bowel movements, depression, and skin and coat issues.

 Some artificial preservatives should be avoided.
-Ethoxyquin is a synthetic antioxidant that can cause disorders of the liver in dogs.
-Propylene Glycol is another chemical that should not be consumed by your Australian Shepherd.
-It may cause serious digestive conditions and damage to your Aussie’s nervous system.
+Ethoxyquin is a synthetic antioxidant that can cause liver disorders in dogs.
+Propylene Glycol is another chemical that your Australian Shepherd should not consume.

-Preservatives such as BHT and BHA are also some of the components that, if possible, should stay out of your dog food.
+Preservatives such as BHT and BHA are components that, if possible, should stay out of your dog food.
 The World Health Organization states that these artificial preservatives may cause cancer in dogs.
-It’s very hard for Australian Shepherds to digest these chemicals.
+It’s tough for Australian Shepherds to digest these chemicals.
 Plus, regular exposure to artificial preservatives may cause severe reactions and trigger allergy symptoms.

 Best Diet For Australian Shepherd

-Several types of diet are suitable for Australian Shepherds, which include dry food, wet food, raw food, and homemade diets.
+Several diets are suitable for Australian Shepherds, including dry, wet, raw, and homemade foods.
 Each type has its advantages and disadvantages.
-So, picking the best food for Australian Shepherd is very essential.
+So, picking the best food for Australian Shepherds is essential.

 A healthy diet is essential for maintaining the health of your dog.
-Check out this article to learn the best food for Australian Shepherd that can be a better Diet Plan that provides information on feeding your dog properly.
+Check out this article to learn the best food for Australian Shepherds that can be a better Diet Plan that provides information on feeding your dog correctly.